atlassian-api/atlassian-python-api/docs/jira.rst

     # Look at the tempo docs for additional information:
     # https://www.tempo.io/server-api-documentation/timesheets#operation/searchWorklogs
     # NOTE: check if you are using correct types for the parameters!
-    #     :param from: string From Date
+    #     :param date_from: string From Date
-    #     :param to: string To Date
+    #     :param date_to: string To Date
     #     :param worker: Array of strings
     #     :param taskId: Array of integers
     #     :param taskKey: Array of strings